blu/brainstorm/README.md

 400fa0:       eb08035f        cmp     x26, x8
 400fa4:       54fffae3        b.cc    400f00
 ```

-[^1]: Generic compiler tuning
-[^2]: Non-native compiler tuning -march=corei7
-[^3]: This MT8163 is an interesting specimen -- it resides in a BQ M10 Ubuntu tablet, and as such is subject to the following performance detriments:

-    (1) Power management causes cores to pop in and out of existence, rather than just scaling them by frequency.
-    (2) There is an entire (albeit minimal) Android running in a lxc container on that tablet.

-[^4]: Non-native compiler tuning -mcpu=cortex-a57

 Normalized performance from the above `ticks = duration x CPU_GHz` (lower is better):